nlfiedler/zorigami/NOTES.md

         * set `changed` on the record with the checksum at time of snapshot
         * set `chunks` on the record with the checksum at time of packing
 1. Set the `end_time` of snapshot record to indicate completion.
-1. Store latest snapshot identifier in `configuration` record.
+1. Store latest snapshot identifier in `dataset/` record.
 1. Backup the database files.

 #### Uploading Packs